-Climate change - long-term shifts in temperatures and weather in temperatures and weather patterns.
-These changes can be natural or due to burning of fossil fuels like coal. oil and gas.
+Climate change - long-term shifts in temperatures and weather patterns.
+These changes can be natural or due to burning of fossil fuels like coal, oil and gas.

 Net Zero - a commitment by an organisation to reduce its greenhouse gas emissions to zero compared to a baseline year (for the UK that year is 1990).